-Currier And Ives USA
+Currier And Ives Biography | Oil Painting Reproductions

-Artists produced two to three new images every week for 64 years (1834–1895), producing more than a million prints by hand-colored lithography.
-For the original drawings, Currier & Ives employed or used the work of many celebrated artists of the day including James E. Buttersworth, Charles R. Parsons, George Inness, Thomas Nast, C.H.
-Moore, and Eastman Johnson.
-The stars of the firm were Arthur Fitzwilliam Tait, who specialized in sporting scenes; Louis Maurer, who executed genre scenes; George H. Durrie, who supplied winter scenes; and Fanny Palmer, who liked to do picturesque panoramas of the American landscape, and who was the first woman in the United States to make her living as a full-time artist.
+Artists working there produced two to three new images every week for 64 years, producing more than a million prints by hand-colored lithography.
+For the original drawings, Currier & Ives used the work of many celebrated artists of the day including James E. Buttersworth, George Inness, and Eastman Johnson.
+The stars of the firm were Arthur Fitzwilliam Tait, who specialized in sporting scenes, Louis Maurer, who did genre scenes, George H. Durrie, who supplied winter scenes, and Fanny Palmer, who did panoramas of the American landscape, and who was the first woman in the United States to make her living as a full-time artist.
 Each print was pulled by hand.
-Prints were hand-colored by a dozen or more women, often immigrants from Germany with an art background, who worked in assembly-line fashion, one color to a worker, and who were paid $6 for every 100 colored prints.
-The favored colors were clear and simple, and the drawing was bold and direct.
+Prints were hand-colored by a dozen immigrant women from Germany with an art background, who worked in assembly-line fashion, one color to a worker, and who was paid $6 (equal to $156.00 today) for every 100 colored prints.
+Currier and Ives were the biggest and most successful company of lithographers in the U.S.